Codecademy/docs/content/go/concepts/conditionals/conditionals.md

 ## Comparison Operators

 Conditional expressions often use comparison operators.
-Comparison operators compare two expressions and return `true` or `false` based on the operatior and the values of the expression.
+Comparison operators compare two expressions and return `true` or `false` based on the operator and the values of the expression.
 Go has the following comparison operators.

 - `==` returns `true` if both expressions are equal.
 - `!=` return `true` if both expressions are not equal.